dillydill123/inventory-setups/README.md

 Once you have setups added to a section, you can view them by clicking the maximize arrow.
 You can minimize a section by clicking the arrow again.

 Duplicate setups are not allowed in a section.
 If you selected setups which already exist in a section, they will not be added again.
-However, a setup can be a part of as many sections as you'd like.
+However, a setup can be a part of as many different sections as you'd like.

 #### Remove Setups from a Section